promptfoo/promptfoo/site/docs/providers/custom-api.md

 This command will evaluate the prompts using the custom API provider and save the results to the specified CSV file.

 A full working example is available in the [examples directory](https://github.com/promptfoo/promptfoo/tree/main/examples/custom-provider).
+A full working example for an embedding provider can also be found in the [examples directory](https://github.com/promptfoo/promptfoo/tree/main/examples/custom-provider-embeddings).

 ## Multiple instances of the same provider